Confused flour beetle: Life cycle

 The eggs, larvae, and pupae from confused flour beetles are similar to those of the red flour beetle.
 They start out white when in the egg stage, followed by a creamy yellow color in the larval stage, which turn to light brown as it ages.
 It finally becomes reddish-brown in the adult stage.
 Larvae typically feed on flour and processed grain such as cornmeal and flour.
 The metamorphosis from egg to adult can take between 40 and 90 days, and adults can live for three years.
-Female confused flour beetles are capable of laying 200-500 eggs during their life span.
+Female confused flour beetles are capable of laying 200–500 eggs during their life span.
 The beetle can be found in grain supplies at any stage of its life.

 Parasitoids

 The majority of the confused flour beetle's natural predators are pathogens.
 However, one parasitoid's behaviors, H. sylvanidis, have been studied in detail.
 The flour beetles release a chemical signal that stimulates an olfactory response in H. sylvanidis, which lays eggs in the flour beetles.
 A study has shown that the parasitoid is not attracted to uninfested grain storages, but rather to the majority of life stages of the flour beetle.
 However, the parasitoid is more attracted to Tribolium castaneum, which inhabits areas similar to those of Tribolium confusum.

 Confused flour beetles face threats from various other predators, parasitoids, and pathogens.
-Among these, the anthocorid predatory bug Xylocoris falvipes, parasitic wasps such as Holepyris sylvanidis, and a range of pathogens, including bacteria, fungi, and protozoa, are recognized for their ability to inflict harm upon these beetles.
+Among these, the anthocorid predatory bug Xylocoris flavipes, parasitic wasps such as Holepyris sylvanidis, and a range of pathogens, including bacteria, fungi, and protozoa, are recognized for their ability to inflict harm upon these beetles.